fuqi-jia/AAAI25/README.md

 #### NOTE
-A compile issue has occurred, maybe related to ``https://github.com/cvc5/cvc5/issues/11542``.
+Some compile issues have occurred, maybe related to ``https://github.com/cvc5/cvc5/issues/11542``.
 We will fix it soon.